geevans/GetLit-DATA305/prompt_log.md

 ---
 ## Entry 13: Stage #4
+Once I decided to build the evaluation framework as a separate file, the first thing I had to figure out was how to structure the personas.
+My initial instinct was to just reuse the Jordan placeholder profile I already had in the main pipeline and run the evaluation pipeline on that one profile.
+The output was technically right but it didn't mean much for evaluation-sake because it only showed me how the pipeline handled one type of a student (in this case a beginner with Jordan's specific interests), so I had no way of knowing whether it would still work for someone more advanced or with a completely different profile.
+I realized in order to adequately evaluate my pipeline I needed more than one case, so I created three distinct profiles that covered various tech comfort levels and backgrounds.
+I used Jordan (the beginner), Sarah (the advanced 10th grader), and Marcus to test if the pipeline would work for all types of students.
+This was what my initial code looked like, before adding the other two:

+  test_profile = {
+      "name": "Jordan",
+      "grade": "7th",
+      "interests": ["gaming", "drawing", "YouTube"],
+      "self_reported_comfort": "I usually just Google it or ask my older sister", "inferred_comfort": "beginner",
+      "goals": "learn how to make and edit my own YouTube videos" }

+  quiz_data, student_answers, skill_matrix, overall_level = run_stage2(test_profile)
+  prioritized_areas, curriculum = run_stage3(test_profile, skill_matrix, overall_level)

+  print(f"Overall level: {overall_level}")
+  print(f"Priority order: {prioritized_areas}")

+---
+## Entry 13: Stage #4
 When creating my evaluation pipeline, I kept running into issues when I tried to run my three personas through the pipeline.
 This was likely because this step requires making a large number of API calls.
 To fix this, I used Gemini's built-in code editor to add a retry mechanism from the 'tenacity' library.
 I added this to ideally make it so the API calls were automatically retried if the server gave me 503 (unavailable) errors).
 While my intention was to smooth the tedious process of trying to run the code and hiting this error, I ultimately ended up removing it, because it used even more API calls and didn't help my code run.
 This was an important step in my process of realizing I just needed to be patient on certain tasks, and wait until the model wasn't in as high of demand.
 Alternatively, I resorted to asking Gemini's built-in assistant what times of the day typically have lower demand, and it told me "Off-peak hours: Late night or very early morning in your local time zone, when global internet traffic and API usage tend to be lower" and "Weekends: Sometimes demand can be lower on weekends compared to weekdays, especially during business hours".

 ---